 Greenville, SC 29607

-The United Way of Greenville County Resource Line is now available 24/7 to direct those in need to information and resources regarding where to find food, shelter, access to healthcare and transportation.
+The 2-1-1 Resource Line is available 24/7 to direct those in need to information and resources regarding where to find housing, rent and utility assistance, food, access to healthcare and transportation.
 Simply dial 2-1-1 to get connected.
 Click here to learn more.

 GREENVILLE COUNTY INFORMATION MAP (iMAP)